Try "cat diabetes" or "dog being sick"

 When should I see my vet?

 If you’re worried your cat has been exposed to toxic chemicals in weed killer, contact your vet immediately, particularly if any poisoning symptoms are evident.
 Be sure to note the name or ingredients of the product, as this information will help your vet determine the most effective treatment.
-If possible, bring the product container, or a photo of it, to the vet.
+If possible show your vet the product container, or a photo of it.
 Quick veterinary care can reduce the severity of symptoms and improve your cat’s chances of recovery.

 Diagnosis and treatment for weed killer poisoning